-This work is part of M. Tchilibou's PhD thesis funded by the University of Toulouse III.
-L. Gourdeau and A. Koch-Larrouy are funded by IRD; R. Morrow is funded by CNAP, F. Lyard and D. Allain by CNRS and B. Djath was funded by CNES.
-The paper benefited from helpful discussions with J. Jouanno from LEGOS, with Billy Kessler, University of Washington, and from an anonymous reviewer.
-This work is a contribution to the joint CNES/NASA SWOT project "SWOT in the tropics" and is supported by the French TOSCA programme.
-The NOAA/ETOPO2v2 bathymetric file used in the Figures is from the Smith & Sandwell database (doi: 10.7289/V5J1012Q).
+Acknowledgements.
+This work is part of Michel Tchilibou's PhD thesis funded by the University of Toulouse III.
+Lionel Gourdeau and Ariane Koch Larrouy are funded by IRD; Rosemary Morrow is funded by CNAP; Florent Lyard and Damien Allain are funded by CNRS, and Bughsin Djath was funded by CNES.
+The paper benefited from helpful discussions with Julien Jouanno from LEGOS, Billy Kessler from the University of Washington, and an anonymous reviewer.
+This work is a contribution to the joint CNES-NASA SWOT project "SWOT in the tropics" and is supported by the French TOSCA program.
+The NOAA/ETOPO2v2 bathymetric file used in the figures is from the Smith & Sandwell database (https://doi.org/10.7289/V5J1012Q, National Geophysical Data Center, 2006).